arlene14ko/NLP-Text-Summarization/README.md

       3. **summarize.html**
           - this is where the summary option is located
-          - it has a tab depending on the type file you want to summarize
+          - it has a tab depending on the type file you want to summarize:

                   - Search tab - allows the user to search for a book from the Project Gutenberg ebooks and then an option to summarize that book
                   - Upload tab - allows the user to upload a txt file to summarize
                   - Text tab - allows the user to input a text and then it will summarize that text